leferrad/meli_datachallenge2019/docs/notes.md

         - Dropout + SpatialDropout to force robustness of network
         - Activation function "elu" in last Dense layers to avoid vanishing gradient
     - Callbacks to stop learning when overfitting occurs
-    - Transformers technique was tried, with not good results:
+    - [Transformers](https://huggingface.co/transformers/) technique was tried, with not good results:
-        - Examples of tokenizations:
+        - Tokenizations obtained are not good:
             - Aireador -> aire-ador
             - Mosquitero -> mos-qui-tero